ucsc-cgp/cgp-cloud-policies/README.md

   [template.py]: template.py

 Email notifications are handled by c7n-mailer.
-It is deployed in a similar fashion.
+It is deployed similarly.

 ### Multi-account and multi-region